 - How will my son know when his lesson is?

 Lesson times will be emailed to you weekly from your son's tutor.
-Lessons are also published on the school notice boards, and emailed to your class teacher every morning.
+Lesson times are also published on the school notice boards.

 Parents are asked to assist by ensuring boys bring their instruments and music on their designated day.

 - What happens when my son’s lesson clashes with a school or class activity?

 The tutor is informed of the weekly timetable and may arrange an alternative time to suit.
 Tutors may also accommodate other ‘outside’ commitments if prior notification is given.

 - What happens if my son does not turn up for his lesson?

 In the case of an absence, the tutor must be contacted by either text, phone or email prior to 8.15am on the day of the lesson.
 It may be possible to reschedule the lesson, at the discretion of the tutor.
 Unnotified absences will be charged for.
 Tutors may endeavour to track down students that have forgotten their lesson, especially juniors, but the responsibility for attendance ultimately rests with the student.

 - What should I do if my son does not want to continue receiving tuition?